Offline recovery of magic and entanglement from noisy Pauli product states: Methods

 \subsubsection{Randomized classical shadows}

-The classical shadows method~\cite{huang2020predicting} was employed in the online portion of the experiment to gather data from the quantum computer.
+The classical shadows method~\cite{huang2020predicting} was used in both the Aria noisy device simulation and the Aria experiment to gather data from the quantum computer.
 Specifically, we utilized the randomized classical shadows method, where the measurement bases were chosen randomly from all possible $3^{n_{\text{qubits}}}$ unitaries constructed from tensor products of random single-qubit Clifford circuits.

 The $2^{n_{\text{qubits}}} \times 2^{n_{\text{qubits}}}$ state was estimated by inverting the quantum channel corresponding to random single-qubit Clifford circuits for each measurement, as described by the following equation: